gabrie30/ghorg/README.md

 ## Configuration

 Configuration can be set in two ways.
 The first is in `$HOME/ghorg/conf.yaml`.
 This file will be created from the [sample-conf.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml) and copied into `$HOME/ghorg/conf.yaml`.
-The second is setting flags via the cli, run `$ ghorg clone --help` for a list of flags
+The second is setting flags via the cli, run `$ ghorg clone --help` for a list of flags.
+Any flag set on the command line will overwrite anything in the conf.yaml

 ## Default GitHub/GitLab Token Used